Timdenders/CMPSC-472-Process-Manager/README.md

    - Project Discussion: Offers an insightful discussion on the outcomes and implications of the project.
 ## Implemented Functionalities:
 1. Process Creation:
-   - A mechanism for creating new processes, utilizing system calls such as 'fork' and 'exec'.
+   - A mechanism for creating new processes, utilizing system calls such as 'exec'.
 2. Process Management:
    - Capabilities to list, terminate, and monitor active processes.
    - Users can access information about each process, including its Process ID (PID), Parent Process ID, and state.
 3. Thread Support:
    - The Process Manager can accommodate multiple threads within a process.
-   - Contains means for thread creation, termination, and synchronization, leveraging system calls like 'pthread_create' and synchronization tools like mutexes and semaphores.
+   - Contains means for thread creation, termination, and synchronization, leveraging synchronization tools like mutexes and semaphores.
 4. Inter-Process Communication (IPC):
    - IPC methods that facilitate communication and data sharing between processes and threads.
-   - Techniques such as message passing, shared memory, and pipes for IPC, using system calls like 'pipe', 'msgget', and 'shmget'.
+   - Techniques such as message passing, shared memory, and pipes for IPC, using system calls like 'pipe'.
 5. Process Synchronization:
    - Includes synchronization primitives like mutexes and semaphores.
    - Demonstrates the application of synchronization mechanisms to resolve common synchronization challenges, such as producer-consumer and reader-writer problems.